Our Founder’s Epiphany

 Throughout her childhood, she experienced abandonment, poverty, and abuse.
 In spite of these years of physical and verbal abuse, she was fortunate to meet teachers and caseworkers who offered her safety, guidance, and love.
 These mentors were met at different stages during her difficult childhood.
 At times, for her safety, Arlaine was placed in homes and public institutions.
 However, eventually, she was sent back to her adoptive parents, the situation became more chaotic.

 Finally, at the age of 12, Arlaine ran away from home.

-Here is Arlaine’s story in her own words
+Here is Arlaine’s story

 “I’ll never know how I managed to survive four months living on the streets of Salt Lake City.
 I only know that if not for divine intervention, I would have died or disappeared.
 Over the years, I often wondered why I survived, when so many children did not.
 For years, I carried a sense of guilt.
 The question haunted me.

 In the fall of 2004, driving alone along the 1,000-mile Baja California road, I experienced an epiphany.
 I was feeling happy and thinking how beautiful the desert was at that time of year after the first rain.